uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 This is the long-story short version, but see [here](why-r.html) for more detail.

 Why do people think R is hard?
-Because it's not a graphical user interface or GUI (pronounced gooey!).
+Because it's not a graphical user interface or GUI (pronounced gooey).
 No more point and click.
 You have to describe what tasks you want the computer to complete in text, using the language of R. Sounds like a disadvantage?
 We want to convince you otherwise.

 Three good reasons:

 - You can do **anything** in R. If R is an entire language, we want to teach you how to become fluent.
 Once versed in this language you can tell the computer to do anything you can think of.
 In a GUI environment, someone has had to anticipate what you will want to do ahead of time, and tanslate a button push into a specific command.
-It's a little like going abroad armed with either a few flash cards to interact with the locals.
-Wouldn't you rather want to just have a conversation in their native language?
+It's a little like going abroad armed with only a few flash cards to interact with the locals.
+Wouldn't you rather want to have a conversation in their native language?
 - **Science should be reproducible**.
 You can't record point and clicks.
 But you can re-run your 'code'.
 How many times have you trawelled through your data to produce a graph, only to return to it months later and have no idea how you produced it?
 This isn't an issue in R, as your code tells a permanent story as to how you arrived at your results.
 - **Long term gain from upfront investment**.
-If you have ever done a bunch of work preparing a table or a graph, and then discovered that either you have a new data point to add, or the next month's results are available then the GUI approach means starting all the pointing-and-clicking from scratch.
+If you have ever worked hard preparing a table or a graph, and then discovered that either you have a new data point to add, or the next month's results are available then the GUI approach means starting all the pointing-and-clicking from scratch.
 But write it down once, re-run as often as you wish.

 The underlying principle of what we want to show you is how to build a data pipeline.
 You start with your data in a spreadsheet.
 You write a bunch of instructions (a script) using the R language.
 Your script produces an output (a table or a figure).
 Run your script.
 Generate your output.
 Change your data.
 Run the _same_ script.
 Instantly re-generate your updated output.